Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Developer is hydrogen peroxide, and this is responsible for two processes in permanent dye:

 The stronger the developer, the more of the natural pigment it lifts, but more important to the process of fading is its impact on color development, as the name implies.
 This is also why a higher developer volume tends to regularly be used on resistant or grey hair because it leads to more color development, which results in greater color depth and a decreased likelihood of it washing out rapidly.

-In a box dye, the developer is already included in an applicator bottle and you don't know what strength they've chosen but it's likely 20 vol for most shades, 10 vol for the darkest, and 30 vol for blonde shades to try to fit all purposes.
-You can choose to throw this out and replace it with the same amount of your own developer however and the dye's colorfastness can really be improved a lot of the time.
+In a box dye, the developer is already included in an applicator bottle, and you don't know what strength they've chosen, but it's likely 20 vol for most shades, 10 vol for the darkest, and 30 vol for blonde shades to try to fit all purposes.
+You can choose to throw this out and replace it with the same amount of your own developer; however, the dye's colorfastness can really be improved a lot of the time.

 The biggest factor involved in exacerbating or decreasing fading besides how you apply your new shade is how you choose to wash your hair after dyeing.
 This includes the type of shampoo you use, how you use the shampoo, and how often you wash your hair.

 Shampoo is great for cleaning your hair because it emulsifies oils and all the other grime present, allowing it to be carried out of the hair by water.
 Unfortunately, this also works on hair dye, and shampoo tends to cause a little of your new color to be washed out every time you wash your hair.